 A year after, I injured my neck, and it had stopped hurting, and I continued to take the opiate to treat my depression and anxiety.
 Addiction and mental illness run in my family, but I had no idea I was at such a high risk of developing an addiction, or I would have never accepted that prescription.
 Also, I blamed my doctor for continuing to refill the opiate for me when she was the professional and should have seen what was happening.
 That roller coaster ride and injury led me through 20 years of struggling with addiction.

 Opiates Are Very Addictive and Dangerous

 Opiates are Controlled Substances that are derived from opium, which is a chemical that naturally occurs in poppy seeds and plants.
-Opiates are used to treat mild to severe pain and due to their intense calming effect, they have a tremendously high rate of abuse, which can lead to addiction.
+Opiates are used to treat mild to severe pain, and due to their intense calming effect, they have a tremendously high rate of abuse, which can lead to addiction.
 Opiates produce euphoric and tranquil effects when taken in amounts larger than prescribed.
 Opiates work on the central nervous system.
-They tell your brain that you are not in pain whereas a pain reliever such as aspirin or ibuprofen goes to the site of pain and relieves your pain by reducing the inflammation.
+They tell your brain that you are not in pain, whereas a pain reliever such as aspirin or ibuprofen goes to the site and relieves your pain by reducing the inflammation.

 Opiate Addiction Causes Depression

 When the body stops producing its endorphins, a person feels sick and depressed whenever they are not taking their opiate of choice.
 At this point, taking the opiate is no longer about experiencing positive feelings as it is to avoid negative feelings and symptoms.
 When this occurs, the person becomes addicted to opiates.